easyguyme/AqoursTwitterStream/README_en.md

 # AqoursTwitterStream

 This Python script is for forwarding Twitter statuses in real time to a bot in Telegram - a messaging application.
 By default, this script forwards Aqours' members tweets and I call it AqoursTwitterStream because the initiative was from them.
-If you want to forward tweets from different, make changes to the `AQOURS` variable.
+If you want to forward tweets from different people, make changes to the `AQOURS` variable.

 Following are the Twitter accounts of Aqours members (Japanese):